Depth perception: The law of Newton–Müller–Gudden

 Isaac Newton proposed that the optic nerve of humans and other primates has a specific architecture on its way from the eye to the brain.
 Nearly half of the fibres from the human retina project to the brain hemisphere on the same side as the eye from which they originate.
 That architecture is labelled hemi-decussation or ipsilateral (same sided) visual projections (IVP).
-In most other animals these nerve fibres cross to the opposite side of the brain.
+In most other animals, these nerve fibres cross to the opposite side of the brain.

 Bernhard von Gudden showed that the OC contains both crossed and uncrossed retinal fibers, and Ramon y Cajal observed that the grade of hemidecussation differs between species.
-Walls formalized a commonly accepted notion into the law of Newton–Müller–Gudden (NGM) saying: that the degree of optic fibre decussation in the optic chiasm is contrariwise related to the degree of frontal orientation of the optical axes of the eyes.
+Gordon Lynn Walls formalized a commonly accepted notion into the law of Newton–Müller–Gudden (NGM) saying: that the degree of optic fibre decussation in the optic chiasm is contrariwise related to the degree of frontal orientation of the optical axes of the eyes.
 In other words, that the number of fibers that do not cross the midline is proportional to the size of the binocular visual field.
 However, an issue of the Newton–Müller–Gudden law is the considerable interspecific variation in IVP seen in non-mammalian species.
 That variation is unrelated to mode of life, taxonomic situation, and the overlap of visual fields.

 Thus, the general hypothesis was for long that the arrangement of nerve fibres in the optic chiasm in primates and humans has developed primarily to create accurate depth perception, stereopsis, or explicitly that the eyes observe an object from somewhat dissimilar angles and that this difference in angle assists the brain to evaluate the distance.